rfo909/CFT/README.md

 - integrated help system
 - lists and dictionaries
 - run external programs
+- text templating with merge code processing
 - spawn CFT expressions as background threads
 - lambdas and closures
-- text templating with merge code processing
 - tryCatch with two-tiered exception hierarchy ("soft" and "hard")
-- integrated database storing complex data structures (lists, dictionaries etc)
+- integrated data store (Db2) for complex data structures (lists, dictionaries etc)
 - integrated encryption
 - integrated lexer; JSON parser implemented as CFT script
-- protection mechanism for files and directories
-- extensive and up-to-date documentation + Youtube videos

 Originally, the idea was to build code from the bottom up, one line at a time, interactively, but nowadays we usually edit script code in some editor.

 The shortcut @e opens current script file to be edited in notepad or notepad++ on windows, and whatever preferred editor is selected on Linux.

+### Documentation

+The documentation is extensive, and kept up-to-date.
+There also is a Youtube tutorial, plus another playlist with shorter "howto"-videos.

 ## Shortcuts